THE OLD TESTAMENT HOUSE OF THE LORD: EIGHTEEN (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

-For without are dogs, and sorcerers, and whoremongers, and murderers, and idolaters, and whoever loveth and maketh a lie.
+But outside are dogs and sorcerers and sexually immoral and murderers and idolaters, and whoever loves and practices a lie.
 (Revelation 22:15)

 Compare the following two verses:

-And he carried me away in the spirit to a great and high mountain, and shewed me that great city, the holy Jerusalem, descending out of heaven from God, (Revelation 21:10)
+And he carried me away in the Spirit to a great and high mountain, and showed me the great city, the holy Jerusalem, descending out of heaven from God, (Revelation 21:10)

-In the visions of God brought he me into the land of Israel, and set me upon a very high mountain, by which was as the frame of a city on the south.
+In the visions of God He took me into the land of Israel and set me on a very high mountain; on it toward the south was something like the structure of a city.
 (Ezekiel 40:2)